robertadelima/memory-allocation-simulator/README.md

 This project is a memory allocation simulator developed for an Operating Systems (OS) class.

 ## Algorithms:
-First Fit, Best Fit and Worst Fit are all three implemented, so their efficency can be simulated and compared.
+First Fit, Best Fit and Worst Fit are all three implemented in this project.

 ## Project requirements: